weiaodi/portfolio/README.md

 # portfolio
-part of exhibition in my resume site a personal exhibition
+part of exhibition in my resume site
+微信 wei15038615381